dougsweetser/Q/docs/SR/problem_set_4.md

 ##  R&amp;H: 2-42 The interval is invariant - check it out

-Q: Two events occur on the x axis of reference frame S, their spacetime coordinates being event1 = q[5 us, 720 m,0,0 ] and event 2 = [2 us, 1200 m,0,0
+Q: Two events occur on the x axis of reference frame S, their space-time coordinates being event1 = q[5 us, 720 m,0,0 ] and event 2 = [2 us, 1200 m,0,0
-]. (a) What is the square of the spacetime interval for these two events? (b) What are the coordinates of these events in a frame S' that moves at speed 0.60c in the direction of increasing x?
+]. (a) What is the square of the space-time interval for these two events? (b) What are the coordinates of these events in a frame S' that moves at speed 0.60c in the direction of increasing x?
 Calculate the square of the interval in this frame and compare it to the value calculated for frame S. (c) What are the coordinates of these events in a frame S" that moves at a speed of 0.95c in the direction of decreasing x?
-Again calculate the square of the spacetime interval and compare it with the values found in (a) and (b).
-Do your calculations bear out the invariance of the spacetime interval?
+Again calculate the square of the space-time interval and compare it with the values found in (a) and (b).
+Do your calculations bear out the invariance of the space-time interval?

-A: (a) The square of the spacetime interval between events 1 and 2 is the first term of difference between the quaternions squared.
+A: (a) The square of the space-time interval between events 1 and 2 is the first term of difference between the quaternions squared.

 ![\[Graphics:ps4gr75